Abhaya Mudra - Meaning, Benefits, and Significance

 Based on the context, the hand gesture may represent benevolence, peace, and/or fearlessness.
 When use solely on the left hand, it signifies harmony and benevolence.
 It corresponds to tales of Buddha resolving quarrels and heated arguments.

-The double abhyamudra is the ‘sea calming’ Buddha, a depiction seen in many statues found in South-east Asia.
+The double Abhya mudra is seen in the depictions of the ‘sea calming’ Buddha, mostly found in statues in South-East Asia.

 How to form the Abhaya Mudra?